 Responding to reviews also leads to a higher overall rating.
 Not only do customers engage more frequently with higher-rated businesses, Google prefers them too.
 Let’s run another search, but this time for “best hair salons near me.”

 There is a dropdown menu on the left-hand side which allows you to filter your options based on rating.
 As you can see, 4.0+ was chosen automatically for this search and businesses with lower ratings were filtered out.

 Furthermore, Google explicitly supports responding.
 As written on their “Improve your local ranking on Google” support page, “Responding to reviews shows that you value your customers and the feedback that they leave about your business.
 High-quality, positive reviews from your customers will improve your business’s visibility and increase the likelihood that a potential customer will visit your location.”
 We couldn’t say it better ourselves.

-Maintaining a Google My Business page has the potential for innumerable benefits, both in terms of improved customer service and SEO value.
+Maintaining a Google Business Profile page has the potential for innumerable benefits, both in terms of improved customer service and SEO value.
 To access these benefits, consistent engagement is vital.

 That’s where Widewail comes in.
 Our team responds to Google reviews and Questions and Answers on the behalf of your business, taking care of your customers online so you can take care of your customers in-store.
 We use our expertise to help improve your search engine ranking and leave a great impression on potential customers.